 - Prepare yourself for the inevitable changes that every stage of pregnancy is expected to bring about.
 As the pregnancy will progress, you may tire easily; the discomfort can increase.
 Try and accept these various changes and make suitable adjustments in your lifestyle and working schedule.

 - Plan in advance if you are required to travel for work.
 You may need to reschedule your prenatal appointments.
-Ideally, you may like to schedule your trips during the second trimester because by then the sickness and risks involving miscarriage will have lower considerably.
+Ideally, you may like to schedule your trips during the second trimester because by then, the sickness and risks involving miscarriage will lower considerably.
 It is always advisable to consult your doctor in this respect.

 - It is always reasonable to inform well in advance before taking time off from work.
 You may also like to find someone to fill in for you so that your work is not affected.
 You may refrain from setting up your prenatal appointments on weekdays, during office working hours.
 You may schedule them for weekends or during the lunch break or for evenings, after office hours.